gwlucastrig/Tinfour/README.md

 packages are included with the Tinfour download.

 ### What version of Java is required for Tinfour? ###
-Most of the Tinfour code compiles under Java 7, but some of the utility classes required Java 8.
-The laszip4j library used to read compressed lidar files also requires Java 8. libraries requires Java 8.
+Tinfour is compiled under Java 8.

 ### Configuring Tinfour in an IDE ###
 Configuring Tinfour in an IDE is pretty simple: